shogunlab/Sukoshi/README.md

   "arguments": ""
 }
 ```

+## OPSEC Considerations
+Due to the PoC nature of this project, it was not built with OPSEC in mind.
+However, I will outline some possible features that could be present in a production deployment of this kind of project:
+* Automated setup of redirectors to obscure the AWS IoT endpoint
+* Overhaul of command execution tasking to support stealthier implementations
+* Development of implant build using the AWS IoT Device SDK for C++
+* Leverage alternate IoT cloud service providers as a fallback
+* Variable beaconing using jitter
+* Encryption of tasking and results in the event that the communications channel is compromised

 ## Credits
 * Daniel Abeles ([@Daniel_Abeles](https://twitter.com/daniel_abeles)) and Moshe Zioni for their work while at Akamai Threat Research.
 Their MQTT-PWN project served as an excellent reference during development: